WPCloudDeploy Documentation

 • Administrators can restrict the servers and sites for which they will receive push alerts.

 • Administrators can set up multiple destinations for different types of alerts.
-For example, low priority servers and sites can have their alerts sent to emails while higher priority servers can be pushed to slack and zapier.
+For example, low priority servers and sites can have their alerts sent to emails while higher priority servers can be pushed to Slack and Zapier.

 • A short-code to allow users to setup alerts using the front-end.